Home Compare G1A.DE vs SCHP.SW

 Growth

-Both look solid on growth, though GEA Group Aktiengesellschaft still holds the stronger peer position.
+Both look solid on valuation, though GEA Group Aktiengesellschaft still holds the stronger peer position.

 G1A.DE